Image

 Understanding Missouri’s License Suspension & Revocation Penalties

-• First DWI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Lake St. Louis after 30 days.
+• First DWI/DUI Offense: This results in a 90-day license suspension and you could be eligible for a Restricted Driving Privilege in Lake St. Louis after 30 days.

-How to Get a Hardship License (Limited Driving Privilege) in Lake St. Louis, MO
+Securing a Limited Driving Privilege (Hardship License) in Lake St. Louis, MO

 If you licenses has been suspended, revoked, or denied, you might qualify for a Limited Driving Privilege (LDP) in Lake St. Louis, MO.
 To be eligible, you’ll likely need to file an SR-22 insurance form and install an Ignition Interlock Device (IID) on your vehicle.
 After 30 days from your 15-day administrative hearing period, an LDP may allow you to drive under specific conditions, like: